ravendb/docs/Documentation/7.0/Raven.Documentation.Pages/server/ongoing-tasks/etl/snowflake.markdown

 The `loadTo` method can be called as many times as needed by a single script.
-The following script demonstrates this by looping through the `Lines` array of an `Order` document, using consecutive `loadTo` calls to store each line's properties in the `OrderLines` warehouse table.
+The following script demonstrates this by looping through the `Lines` array of an `Order` document, using consecutive `loadTo` calls to store each line's properties in the `OrderLines` database table.
 The process is concluded with a final `loadTo` call, storing the lines' total cost in the `Orders` table.

 {CODE-BLOCK:javascript}